Increasing Universal Mass

 An assessment of the total mass of the universe is challenging.
 In this article we present expressions which tell us how much mass there is, but also tell us that the mass of the universe must be increasing.
 Before we can begin, we must first discuss how we achieved this.
 We use an approach to classical description called Measurement Quantization (MQ).

-MQ is a nomenclature, a physically significant way of describing phenomena.
-Using expressions which describe discrete gravity along with discrete expressions for Heisenberg's uncertainty principle, escape velocity and the speed of light, we resolve three properties of measure: discreteness, countability and in reference to three frames of reference.
+The MQ nomenclature offers us a physically significant way of describing phenomena.
+Using expressions which describe gravitational curvature along with discrete expressions for Heisenberg's uncertainty principle, escape velocity and the speed of light, we resolve two properties of measure: discreteness and countability.

-Noably, we find that the existing laws of nature are written from the perspective of the internal Measurement Frame of the observer and the observer's relation to other phenomena.
-There are no references to the Target Frame of the universe, or consideration of its properties.
-Using the MQ approach - counts nL, nM, and nT of fundamental units of measure lf, mf, and tf - we demonstrate that the Measurement Frame is discrete, while the Target Frame is non-discrete.
+Noably, we find that the existing laws of nature are written from the perspective of the discrete Internal Frame of the universe.
+There are no references external to the System Frame of the universe, which leads to its non-discreteness.
+Therein, phenomena can be described using counts nL, nM, and nT of fundamental units of measure lf, mf, and tf.
 We also demonstrate that considering the difference between these frames allows us to resolve expressions and values for the physical constants and the laws of nature.

 Importantly, we can resolve a new description of the universe that differs from the ΛCDM approach.
-We call this alternative, observational domains.
+We call this alternative approach a description of observational domains.
 Specifically, we use elapsed time to describe what is presently visible vis, such that the observable obs is what will be visible given infinite elapsed time.
 The difference between these is the unobserved uobs.
 And that part of the universe that can never be observed due to the metric expansion of space we call the dark dk.

 Notably, these domains overlap with the notions of dark matter, dark energy and the existing visible matter in the universe.
 We emphasize, they overlap, but are not replacements.